nestybox/sysbox/docs/distro-compat.md

 -   "Build from source" means you can build and install Sysbox from source on that distro.
 It's pretty easy, see [here](developers-guide/README.md).

 -   "Kernel upgrade" means a kernel upgrade may be required (Sysbox requires a fairly new kernel).
 See [below](#kernel-upgrade-procedures) for more.

+- "EOL" releases refer to those that are being deprecated by its distro vendor as part of their release scheduling process.

 ## Kernel Upgrade Procedures